Coot Essential API Functions

 # coot.network_get_accession_code_entity("4wa9", 0) # Get coordinates

-# coot.network_get_accession_code_entity("4wa9", 1) # Get structure factors
+# coot.network_get_accession_code_entity("4wa9", 1) # Get structure factors to make a map

 Chain and Residue Information